This audio was created using Microsoft Azure Speech Services

-This time of the year is always a special period in the calendar at Schneider Electric as we hold our internal ‘Career Days’, one of the many ways we help employees take ownership of their career.
+This time of the year is always a special period in the calendar at Schneider Electric as we recently held our internal ‘Career Days’, one of the many ways we help employees take ownership of their career.

 What are Career Days?

 We aspire to achieve our company purpose and mission by empowering and developing our people to their fullest potential.
 We believe that all employees are talented and deserve equitable opportunities for a unique career.
 Our Career Days put the spotlight on our #SEGreatPeople to take ownership of their development, reflect about their unique career aspirations, get inspired by the careers of others to help, and build sustainable careers they are proud of!

 The future is more dynamic and unpredictable than ever.
 For companies, it is critical to invest in new skills and sustainable development to support innovation and growth.
 It is also critical that we, as employees, think about shaping a sustainable career by developing not only for today but also for tomorrow, enabling us to stay up to date in a constantly changing world.
 It requires ownership, conscious investment in ourselves, and self-awareness of our strengths, aspirations, and interests.
 To make your career sustainable, you need to systematically learn and see progress in your development and challenge yourself to #LearnEveryDay.